 When PacificSource Community Solutions is secondary, submit your claim with the primary carrier's Explanation of Benefits (EOB) statement.
-Providers have up to four months from the date of payment/denial from the primary carrier to submit to PacificSource Community Solutions.
-Exceptions to this timely filing guideline can be found in Division 141 of the OAR under the Billing and Payment section (OAR 410-141-3420) available at arcweb.sos.state.or.us/pages/rules/oars_400/ oar_410/410_141.html.
+In accordance with OAR 410-141-3565, providers have up to 365 days from the date of payment/denial from the primary carrier to submit to PacificSource Community Solutions.

 When PacificSource Health Plans is secondary, submit your claim with the primary carrier's EOB.
-Providers have up to one year from the date of payment/denial from the primary carrier to submit to PacificSource
+Providers have up to one year from the date of payment/denial from the primary carrier to submit to PacificSource.